Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

   height: 2,
   parent: null,
   r: 249.99999999999997,
-  value: 172003233,
+  value: 57334411,
   x: 250,
   y: 250
 }
 ```

-Notice your original object, with properties properties: `label`, `children`, and `population` has been moved to live under the `data` property.
+Notice your original object, with properties `label`, `children`, and `population` has been moved to live under the `data` property.

-New properties have been.
-Added: `x`, `y`, and `r` are used to position and size this circle.
+New properties have been added: `x`, `y`, and `r` are used to position and size this circle.
 You will use these to position and size your SVG elements.

+**Check yourself:** `value` here should match `data.population` exactly at the root — both represent the world's total population.
+If you see `value` at roughly 2x or 3x `data.population`, go back and check your `.sum()` accessor against the note above.

 The `depth`, `parent`, and `children` are used by D3 to manage the hierarchy.

 Now you have a structure that relates the parent element to its children and the child to the parent, and all these to the SVG elements that will be displayed!

-## Creating formtters and scales
+## Creating formatters and scales

 Make a number formatter and a color scale.